 The major question is what pen will I move on to next?
 Anna gave me a black pen that our mortgage department uses that works pretty well.
 It’ll be an adjustment to go back to a bigger sized pen though.
 Mary gave me a set of Raiders pens a couple Christmases ago but they don’t write very well, so they’re around for sentimental value.
 I try not to use our regular business pens, optioning instead for them to be used by anyone who comes in my office.
 Right now, I’ve went back to the trusty old blue pen but I’ll probably try the black pen tomorrow.

 As for my pink pen?
 It’s sitting in my cup holder, destined to collect dust for who knows how long.
 Probably for the rest of my time at this job.
 Maybe someday I’ll look at it and forget about why I kept it.
 Maybe I’ll make it a point to hang onto it for years and years, so much so that I’ll be old and senile yelling about, “My pink pen!”
 Could my pink pen become my version of Rosebud?
-Highly doubtful but that’s only because I can think of many other things more importantly to me in life than this pink pen.
-But it was good soldier… and good soldier deserve to be honored.
+Highly doubtful but that’s only because I can think of many other things more important to me in life than this pink pen.
+But it was good soldier… and good soldier deserves to be honored.

 However, for anyone wondering what it means when I yell, “EAGLE!” in my old age, just go watch Scrubs.